CurtisWirtz/ufc-elo/README.md

 Using `djangorestframework-simplejwt` and the file-based TanStack Router, I hid all paths that fetch data from our backend (`fighters`, `events`, and search) behind an authentication layer.
 Authorized (logged in) users are given a JWT 'access' token, which is passed to the React components via context and allows them to successfully send POST requests to the API.

-Axios replaces using the `fetch()` API (nice error reporting!), and I leveraged React Query to handle memoized caching and preloading requests for frontend performance.
+Axios replaces using the `fetch()` API (nice error reporting!), and React Query handles memoized caching and preloading requests for frontend performance.
 I also built a basic 'Full-Text Search' style search function to find fighters and events based on keywords.
 Zod is useful for form validation on the Register, Login and Search inputs.

+### 5. Containerization + Deploy pipeline
+######